-Electronic mail or “email” is a Santa Fe Community College (SFCC) asset and falls under the guidelines contained herein.
+Electronic mail or “email” is a Santa Fe Community College (SFCC or College) asset and falls under the guidelines contained herein.
 Email messages are considered the same as formal written SFCC correspondence.
-This policy outlines the administration, operation, and maintenance of the SFCC email by students, faculty, staff, administrators, and members of the governing board.
+This policy outlines the administration, operation, and maintenance of the SFCC email by students, faculty, staff, administrators, and members of the Governing Board.

 Scope and Applicability

 This policy applies to all electronic mail systems maintained by the College for the use of its students, faculty, staff, administrators, members of the Governing Board, and non-employees with official business with SFCC.

 SFCC shall follow information technology management standards in higher education to manage and to administer its electronic mail system including security and access to ensure the effective and efficient use of electronic mail for academic and administrative use.
 Students, faculty, staff, and members of the Governing Board shall have no expectation of privacy on the use of the SFCC email and shall adhere to the administration and ethical use of the SFCC email system.

 - Email An electronic message transmitted between two or more computers or electronic terminals, whether or not the message is converted to hard copy format after receipt and whether or not the message is viewed upon transmission or stored for later retrieval.
 Email includes electronic messages that are transmitted through a local, regional, or global computer network.

 - Email Archiving The system that stores all received and sent email to employees of SFCC.